AeroVironment Switchblade: Switchblade 300

+The warhead is designed for controlled firepower to reduce collateral damage through a focused blast.
+It has a forward-firing shotgun-blast effect rather than a 360-degree blast, expelling pellets in the direction that the missile is traveling.
+It can be fused to detonate at a predetermined height, which can be adjusted mid-flight.
+When diving, the operator can cancel the attack until four seconds from impact.
+The warhead can be detonated mid-flight to destroy it.

-U.S. Army regulations categorize the Switchblade as a missile rather than a drone.
-The term "loitering munition" is preferred to describe it.
+The U.S. Army categorizes the Switchblade as a missile rather than a drone.
+The term "loitering munition" is preferred.
 Unlike UAVs, it is not recoverable once launched.
-Its operation is similar to that of the wireless TOW missile, through a fly-by-radio frequency signal.
-The only difference being the TOW doesn't loiter, but both have the same operator-in-the-loop characteristics.
-The Switchblade uses daytime and infrared cameras, as well as an "aided target tracker" to lock on to stationary and moving targets.
+Its operation is similar to the wireless TOW missile through a fly-by-radio frequency signal.
+The TOW doesn't loiter, but both have the same operator-in-the-loop characteristics.

-The warhead is specifically designed for controlled firepower to reduce collateral damage through a focused blast.
-It has a forward-firing shotgun-blast effect rather than a 360-degree blast, throwing pellets in the direction that the missile is traveling.
-It can be fused to detonate at a predetermined height, which can be adjusted in-flight.
-When diving, the air vehicle gives the operator the opportunity to wave off until four seconds from impact.
-The warhead can be detonated in-flight to destroy it.

-The Switchblade does not fit into established doctrines, since it is not an armed reconnaissance vehicle dispatched by a platoon commander to scout over an area and destroy enemies, or an intelligence, surveillance and reconnaissance (ISR) platform, as its cameras are for seeing targets instead of performing recon.
-It meets the need for small squads and platoons that lack high-level intelligence and communications to have the ability to fire missiles beyond ranges they are trying to influence.
+The Switchblade does not fit into established doctrines since it is not an armed reconnaissance vehicle dispatched by a platoon commander to scout over an area and destroy enemies, or an intelligence, surveillance, and reconnaissance (ISR) platform, as its cameras are for viewing targets instead of recon.
+It meets the need for squads and platoons that lack high-level intelligence and communications to fire missiles beyond the ranges they are trying to influence.

-Aside from use against ground targets, SRC Inc. has developed software to combine the Switchblade with sensors to be able to intercept hostile UAVs.
+SRC Inc. developed software to combine the Switchblade with sensors to intercept hostile UAVs.
 The Switchblade is used alongside an existing counter-artillery radar and IED jamming system, all of which can be towed by Humvees.
-Interception of an enemy drone occurs in layers of defenses: if a drone gets through covering jet fighters or is too small to be targeted by them, it is picked up by the fire-finding radar.
-Once detected, the jammer performs electronic warfare to break its data-link.
-If the drone resists EW, the Switchblade is launched to physically impact and destroy it.
+Interception of an enemy drone occurs in layers: if a drone gets through covering fighters or is too small to be targeted by them, it is picked up by the fire-finding radar.
+Once detected, the jammer performs electronic warfare to break its data link.
+If the drone resists EW, a Switchblade is launched to impact and destroy it physically.

+Block 10C

+Each Block 10C unit is 2 ft long and weighs 6 lb including the carrying case and launcher, making it small and light enough for one soldier to carry.
+It can be controlled at distances of up to 10 km.
+Flight time is 10 minutes.
+It is equipped with (daytime) color and infrared cameras and a GPS locator.
+Its warhead is equivalent to a 40 mm grenade.
+An electric motor propels the aircraft and can reach speeds of 85 knot.

+The Switchblade uses daytime, as well as an "aided target tracker" to lock on to stationary and moving targets.

-Block 10C incorporates a Digital Data Link (DDL) to provide a stable and secure encrypted communication link through more efficient use of existing frequency bands and significantly reduced likelihood of signal interception, as well as enables concurrent operation of multiple Switchblade systems in the same vicinity without signal conflict, gives opportunity to extend operational ranges using another DDL arbiter such as a different AeroVironment UAV, and facilitates sensor to shooter operations through automatic communication of mission plans from one AeroVironment UAS to a Switchblade.
+Block 10C incorporates a Digital Data Link (DDL) to provide a stable and secure encrypted communication link through more efficient use of existing frequency bands and significantly reduced likelihood of signal interception, as well as concurrent operation of multiple Switchblade systems in the same vicinity without signal conflict, gives opportunity to extend operational ranges using another DDL arbiter such as a different AeroVironment UAV, and facilitates sensor to shooter operations through automatic communication of mission plans from one AeroVironment UAS to a Switchblade.